bitcoinmonolith/bitcoin/README.md

 ---

-## Update: I changed my mind
+## ~~Update: I changed my mind~~

-I’ve been working on this for a while, and the more I build, the more I feel this project would be even better (and more understandable) with ECS and game loops.
+~~I’ve been working on this for a while, and the more I build, the more I feel this project would be even better (and more understandable) with ECS and game loops.~~

-**Current plan:**
+~~**Current plan:**~~

-1. First, make the storage optimization work with the current Deno/TypeScript codebase and actually get a full node that takes significantly less disk space.
+~~1.
+First, make the storage optimization work with the current Deno/TypeScript codebase and actually get a full node that takes significantly less disk space.~~
-2. After that succeeds, I’ll move the implementation to modern C# using an ECS library (https://github.com/Felid-Force-Studios/StaticEcs).
+~~2.
+After that succeeds, I’ll move the implementation to modern C# using an ECS library (https://github.com/Felid-Force-Studios/StaticEcs).~~

-Deno/TS is for fast iteration and proving the storage model.
+~~Deno/TS is for fast iteration and proving the storage model.
-C# + ECS will be for long-term performance, parallelism, and game-loop style logic.
+C# + ECS will be for long-term performance, parallelism, and game-loop style logic.~~

 ---